Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: The summclust Package

 \hangpara {\tt gstarone}: The effective number of clusters for the coefficient of interest using $\rho=1$.

 \hangpara {\tt gstarrho}: The effective number of clusters for the coefficient of interest using the value of $\rho$ specified in \texttt{rho($\rho$)}.

-The standard error, $t$-statistic, $P$ value, and confidence interval bounds are also available for the CV$_{\tn3}$ and CV$_{\tn3{\rm J}}$ standard errors.
-To access these, replace ``1'' in the above with either ``3'' or ``3J''; for example, the $P$ value using CV$_{\tn3{\rm J}}$ is available in \texttt{cv3Jp}.
+The standard error, $t$-statistic, $P$~value, and confidence interval bounds are also available for the CV$_{\tn3}$ and CV$_{\tn3{\rm J}}$ standard errors.
+To access these, replace ``1'' in the above with either ``3'' or ``3J''; for example, the $P$~value using CV$_{\tn3{\rm J}}$ is available in \texttt{cv3Jp}.
+In the event of singular subsamples, there are two versions of the CV$_{\tn3}$ or CV$_{\tn3{\rm J}}$ results.
+The ones where singular subsamples have been dropped have a suffix of `drop'.
+For instance, \texttt{cv3sedrop} is used instead of \texttt{cv3se}.

 The available matrices are:

 \hangpara {\tt ng}: This $G\times1$ matrix contains the number of observations, $N_g$, for each cluster.

 \hangpara {\tt leverage}: This $G\times1$ matrix contains the leverage, $L_g$, for each cluster.